joshgerdes/jekyll-uno/_drafts/full-end-to-end-encryption-on-an-azure-webapp-using-cloudflare.md

 29. Login to Cloudflare
 30. Select SSL/TLS and make sure that ‘Full (Strict)’ has been selected.
 31. Give it 30 seconds to a minute to take effect and you have now successfully encrypted traffic end-to-end on your website, from the browser to Cloudflare and from Cloudflare to your Azure WebApp.

+\#ProTip - If you want to be more secure, then you can look into blocking access to your website from Cloudflare and a few select IPs for testing only, to avoid traffic from bypassing Cloudflare and going to the azure websites URL.